Download annual report as PDF here.

 Reading Australia began as a list of 200 books chosen by a panel from the Australian Society of Authors to celebrate the work of leading Australian writers and illustrators.
 Recently the focus has been to publish resources for books that are being taught in schools and for important literary titles that should be taught in the classroom.

-Resources are available for 205 titles, aimed at Foundation to Senior Secondary.
-The educational resources are designed to help teachers navigate Australian texts within the framework of the Australian Curriculum.
-The secondary-level titles are also accompanied by essays written by eminent authors, academics and critics.
-The website also has video interviews with authors, including 10 created in partnership with ABC Splash, and podcasts from The Garret with accompanying resources.
+Resources are available for 233 titles, aimed at Foundation to Senior Secondary.
+These educational resources are designed to help teachers navigate Australian texts within the framework of the Australian Curriculum.
+The secondary-level titles are also accompanied by 100 essays written by eminent authors, academics and critics.
+The website additionally features video interviews with authors, including 10 created in partnership with ABC Education (formerly ABC Splash), and podcasts from The Garret with accompanying resources.

 20 titles have AustLit trails, which are curated collections of information covering the title’s context, themes, and more, as well as links to academic research and publications.

 - 7% increase in subscriber numbers from 19,831 to 21,951